 since $\eta$ is a $\repA$-intertwining operator and $f$ is a $\repA$-morphism. \end{proof}

-It is clear from the bilinearity of composition and tensor products in $\sC$ that categorical $\repA$-intertwining operators of type $\binom{W_3}{W_1\,W_2}$ form a subspace of $\hom_{\sC}(W_1\boxtimes W_2, W_3)$.
-In fact we can use the universal property of $\repA$-tensor products to show that they form a sub-superspace: \begin{propo} The parity-homogeneous components of a $\repA$-intertwining operator are $\repA$-intertwining operators. \end{propo} \begin{proof} Suppose $\eta$ is a $\repA$-intertwining operator of type $\binom{W_3}{W_1\,W_2}$.
+From the bilinearity of composition and tensor products in $\sC$, categorical $\repA$-intertwining operators of type $\binom{W_3}{W_1\,W_2}$ form a subspace of $\hom_{\sC}(W_1\boxtimes W_2, W_3)$.
+In fact, we can use the universal property of $\repA$-tensor products to show that they form a sub-superspace: \begin{propo} The parity-homogeneous components of a $\repA$-intertwining operator are $\repA$-intertwining operators. \end{propo} \begin{proof} Suppose $\eta$ is a $\repA$-intertwining operator of type $\binom{W_3}{W_1\,W_2}$.
 Then

 Since $\eta_{W_1,W_2}$ is even, $f_\eta^\even\circ\eta_{W_1,W_2}$ and $f_\eta^\odd\circ\eta_{W_1,W_2}$ are the even and odd components, respectively, of $\eta$.
 Because $\repA$ is a supercategory by Proposition \ref{SuperRepAadditive}, the even and odd components of $f_\eta$ are $\repA$-morphisms, so the even and odd components of $\eta$ are $\repA$-intertwining operators by Proposition \ref{compintwopmorph}. \end{proof}